katiestar99/ansible/docs/docsite/rst/roadmap/ROADMAP_2_8.rst

 Expected
 ========

-PRs must be raised well in advance of the dates below to have a chance of being included in this Ansible release.
+PRs must be raised well in advance of the dates below to have a chance of being included in this Assible release.

 - 2019-04-04 Alpha 1 **Core freeze**
   No new features to ``support:core`` code.